joescii/lift-ng/README.md

 }
 ```

+Since watching scope variables on the client can produce a flood of changes (e.g. each character entered in a text box will generate a change event), changes are queued up and sent after no more changes are detected for 1000 millis.
+The fourth argument to the `SimpleNgModelBinder` constructor or an override of `clientSendDelay` in `NgModelBinder` allows you to tweak this delay to your liking.

 If you mixed in `BindingToClient`, you can update your clients (if using `SessionScope`) by sending the binder a message with the model:

 ```scala